Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating function

 we have established the monotonicity of $X_n$.
 In case $X_1\geq1$ we would finish the proof, however

-where the last two calculations have been done with the help of MAPLE code.
+where the last two calculations have been done with the help of Maple code.
 Thus we see, that the above proof works for $p_{m(n)-1}(n)$ with $n\geq39$.
 Positiveness of $p_{m(n)-1}(n)$ with $n<39$ should be established directly.
 For $n\leq5$ it follows from explicit expressions presented right after Remark~\ref{rem:coeff3}.
-Positiveness of $p_{m(n)-1}(n)$ for $n=6,\ldots,38$ should be checked directly with the help of MAPLE code and Equation~\eqref{eq:p-mn-1-hypergeo}. \end{proof} Of course, explicit calculation of so many coefficients rises a desire to improve the above proof.
-This refinement is presented below. \begin{proof} One writes a more accurate estimate of the r.-h.s. of Equation~\eqref{eq:p-mn-1sums}
+Positiveness of $p_{m(n)-1}(n)$ for $n=6,\ldots,38$ should be checked directly with the help of Maple code and equation~\eqref{eq:p-mn-1-hypergeo}. \end{proof}

+Of course, explicit calculation of so many coefficients rises a desire to improve the above proof.
+This refinement is presented below. \begin{proof} One writes a more accurate estimate of the r.h.s.\ of equation~\eqref{eq:p-mn-1sums}

-Note that $n+6\leq3n+4$ for $n\geq1$, so that this estimate works for all natural $n$.
-Moreover, equality in \eqref{ineq:pmn-1} takes place only for $n=1$.
+Note that $n+6\leq3n+4$ for $n\geq1$, so that this estimate works for all natural~$n$.
+Moreover, equality in~\eqref{ineq:pmn-1} takes place only for $n=1$.

-Our goal is to prove that the expression in r.-h.s. of Inequality~\eqref{ineq:pmn-1} is positive for all $n\geq3$.
+Our goal is to prove that the expression in r.h.s.\ of inequality~\eqref{ineq:pmn-1} is positive for all $n\geq3$.
 For $n=1$, $2$, and $3$ this expression equals

 respectively.
 As in the previous proof we are going to use mathematical induction.
-To this end we rewrite our statement positiveness of r.-h.s. of \eqref{ineq:pmn-1} in the following way,
+To this end we rewrite our statement positiveness of r.h.s.\ of \eqref{ineq:pmn-1} in the following way

 where

 and